stephenatgithub/airflow-docker/readme.md

 # Use Case

-1. event drive by new file (trade feed/ price feed)
+1. event driven by new file (trade feed/ price feed)

 2. generate reports and send emails